 A whopping 72 F-16 Fighting Falcons, each equipped with two 2,000-pound Mk 84 bombs would make up the main body of the strike force, tasked with leveling government targets and Tawaitha nuclear reactor just south of the city.
 Eight F-15 Eagles flew alongside the F-16s to maintain air superiority (engage any enemy fighters), eight more F-4G Wild Weasels were tasked with taking out air defense systems, and two EF-111 Raven electronic warfare aircraft would jam enemy radar while the Wild Weasels hunted them down.
 It would be the largest airstrike operation of the war, and the largest F-16 mission in history.

-But the challenges of deploying all these aircraft from four different installations, coordinating them in the sky, and refueling them at necessary intervals was daunting.
+However, the challenges of deploying all these aircraft from four different installations, coordinating them in the sky, and refueling them at necessary intervals were daunting.
 To make matters worse, some command elements received their orders late, offering little time to prepare and practically no time for pilots to recuperate after coming off of the numerous combat sorties they’d been flying for two days prior.
 In other words, it was an incredibly complex and dangerous operation being executed with too little preparation by pilots who were already exhausted.
 Even before they climbed into their cockpits, the American pilots knew what they were about to do was the combat equivalent of trying to ice skate up a hill, but they were also supremely confident in their aircraft, their capabilities, and one another.

 “We felt pretty confident it wouldn’t be as difficult as it seemed on paper,” later recounted F-16 pilot Maj.
 Jeffrey S. Tice.
 Tice would be shot down and taken prisoner before the operation was over.